 Get Creative With Your Photo Captions

-A small bit of text below a splashy photo can so easily get lost—but you can use snippets to stylize photo captions so your reader is actually drawn to what they have to say.
-With snippets, you have the power to place your caption anywhere you want in relation to the photo, and include so much more than plain text.
+A small bit of text below a splashy photo can so easily get lost—but you can use components to stylize photo captions so your reader is actually drawn to what they have to say.
+With components, you have the power to place your caption anywhere you want in relation to the photo, and include so much more than plain text.
 Doing this can also allow you to integrate your brand fonts, colors, or even illustrative elements to create small moments of reinforcing who you are.

 Maybe this means layering the caption over the photo slightly in a stylized box, or placing it beneath the photo but with a background that stands out.
 Maybe your caption includes a small icon at the start to remind people that there’s text there.
-You might design different snippets for different use cases—for instance, one where the text is more obvious for when the information is critical to the flow of content, and one where it’s a little more subtle to use when the information is a sidebar.
+You might design different components for different use cases—for instance, one where the text is more obvious for when the information is critical to the flow of content, and one where it’s a little more subtle to use when the information is a sidebar.